suchsoak/Powershell_script/README.md

     BY: suchsoak

 ```
-#### The script is to generate an hrcode with a link you place.
+#### The script is to generate an QRCODE with a link you place.
 There are two options, you can use the curl tool or porwshell's QRCodeGenerator.
 Just remember that you will have to install its module to use it.

 |Readme and script| link |
 |-----|------|